List of Gladiators UK events: Unleash

-In this new event similar to Pursuit, the contender will start running around the arena from the referee's mark.
-On the way they must pass some obstacles in order to reach the steps in the center and must climb up to grab the "G" flag from the middle.
-However, a few seconds later, one Gladiator is released to chase after them and is trying to catch the contender before they can get to the middle and grab the flag.
-The contender doesn't know which Gladiator they are facing, as they come from a tunnel behind the start line.
-5 points are awarded to the contender if they make it to the podium and 10 points if they manage to capture the flag.
+On the referees whistle, the contender starts running around the 110 m unleash track.
+On the way round they encounter some obstacles.
+A small hurdle first and then a wall made of blocks further on.
+The aim is to reach the end of the track, climb the stairs and grab the suspended "G" flag.
+However, after three seconds, a Gladiator is released, their sole aim is to catch the contender before they can grab the flag.
+In a Gladiators first, the contender doesn't know which Gladiator they are facing, as they come from a tunnel behind the start line.
+10 points are awarded if they manage to capture the flag, 5 points if they complete the course but do not grab the flag.
 If any rule breaks occur on either the contender's or Gladiator's part, these scores are accounted for in the respective cases.
 No points are scored if the contender is caught by the Gladiator.
+One specific rule that was enforced was that the stairs must be taken one step at a time.
+In the Grand Final of Series 13 (BBC series 3), the countdown was reduced from three seconds to two.

 The signature theme for this event is "The Next Episode" by Dr. Dre, which plays if the contender is caught by the Gladiator.